Timmifixedit/CSP-Solver/README.md

 and backtracking search.

 ## How To
-A CPS consists of a set of Variables, represented by `csp::Variable` and a set of constraints (dependencies between pairs of varaibles) represented by `csp::Constraint` or `csp::Arc`.
+A CPS consists of a set of Variables, represented by `csp::Variable` and a set of constraints (dependencies between pairs of variables) represented by `csp::Constraint` or `csp::Arc`.
 You can use your own variable type by deriving from `csp::Variable`.

 ### Creating Variables
 To create a varaible, a domain of values has to be given, representing all possible